 Captive Audience Bans

 There is currently no federal law that prohibits employers from mandating attendance at meetings in which employers discuss political or religious matters, referred to as “captive audience” meetings.
 However, a growing number of states have enacted legislation prohibiting employers from coercing employees to attend such meetings.
-The increase in such laws coincides with a 2022 memorandum by the general counsel of the NLRB asking the board to declare captive audience meetings unlawful under the NLRA.
-However, the NLRB has yet to rule on this issue.

-As a general matter, these bans prohibit employers from discharging, disciplining, penalizing and otherwise discriminating against employees who refuse to attend meetings or listen to communications in which the primary purpose is to communicate the employer’s opinions on religious or political matters.
-Therefore, employers should ensure that they are not violating any such captive audience bans by holding mandatory meetings or issuing employer communications in which they express their views on political matters.
 However, many of these laws provide exceptions for employers to hold meetings or issue communications in which employee attendance or participation is wholly voluntary or in which the communication is necessary for employees to perform their job duties.

 Political Donations and Candidate Support

-Other than the limitations set forth under state captive audience bans, employers are generally free to express their own political views in the workplace and engage in other political activities.
+Except for the limitations imposed by state captive audience bans, employers are generally free to express their own political views in the workplace and engage in other political activities.
 Additionally, most employers are allowed to donate to political campaigns and may generally contribute as much money as they wish to the political cause of their choosing.
-However, federal contractors are prohibited from making contributions or promising to make any contributions to any political party, committee or candidate for federal office or any political person for any political purpose or use.

 Further, employers are generally prohibited under both federal and state laws from coercing or bribing employees to vote a certain way in an election and seeking to review an employee’s ballot.
-Coercion can include discharging, disciplining or otherwise discriminating against, or threatening to discriminate against, an employee with respect to the terms and conditions of employment.

 Voting and Other Election Leave

-Although there is no federal law that entitles employees to take time off in order to vote, over half of the states in the United States have enacted laws that require private employers to provide voting leave in certain circumstances.
-The terms of the leave requirements vary by state; however, some states have voting leave laws that:
+Although there is no federal law that entitles employees to take time off to vote, over half of the states in the United States have enacted laws that require private employers to provide voting leave under certain circumstances.

-• Require the voting leave to be paid;
+- Require the voting leave to be paid.

-• Impose a notice requirement on employees;
+- Impose a notice requirement on employees.

-• Mandate employers to post a notice of employee rights under such voting leave laws; and
+- Mandate employers to post a notice of employee rights under such voting leave laws; and

-• Allow employers to designate the hours employees may be absent to vote.
+- Allow employers to designate the hours employees may be absent to vote.

 Some states specify that voting leave is only required when employees do not have sufficient nonworking time to cast their ballots.
 Most states have not addressed whether employers may consider an employee’s ability to vote by mail in determining whether the employee has enough time outside of work to vote.
-However, a small number of states have specifically included provisions in their voting leave laws that require employers to provide time off to cast and request absentee ballots.

 In addition to voting leave, some states require employers to provide leave for election workers to perform their election duties.
 Most states require employees to provide advance notice of such election worker leave, and, in general, such leave is not required to be paid.